Bobbyztz/chinawords/scripts/fileTree.md

   - Creates properly formatted `DATABASE_URL` and `DIRECT_URL` for .env file
   - Helps developers correctly configure Prisma with Neon in both development and production

+- **create-test-user.js** - Script to create a test user for development
+  - Creates a user with username 'testuser' and password 'password123'
+  - Hashes the password using bcrypt before storing in the database
+  - Checks if the user already exists to prevent duplicates

 ## Root Directory Scripts

 In addition to the scripts in this directory, there are utility scripts in the root directory: